 Even if you are ordinarily bilingual, continue to practice day after day.
 A language is forgotten quickly enough.
 Without exercising English regularly, your vocabulary will become poorer, and you will have gaps when speaking.

 Immersion is what works best for learning a language.
 But if you can not afford to wander around the globe, remember that this immersion can take place at home!
-With English-language television channels, shows, movies, books and conversations that you can have in English at a café, online, or Skype.
+With English-language television channels, shows, movies, books and conversations that you can have in English at a café.
+Learn English online, or on Skype.
 With these tips, you will progress in English at lightning speed!
 Good Luck!